 Today is a special angel’s birthday.
 A beautiful soul who left this earth too soon.
 One who leaves me with a gaping black hole in my life and a feeling of hopelessness and emptiness that only another parent who has lost a child can feel.
 No matter what anyone may say, the loss of your child is nothing anyone can feel, relate to, or even understand unless they’ve experienced it as well.

 The death of a child is like losing your breath and never catching it again; it is a forever panic attack as your soul is screaming for them; your heart is dying as you continue to grieve for them.

 I may or may not ever pick up a camera again.
 I do not know what my future holds.
-Right now it’s hard to find joy in anything, although I try and keep distracted.
+Right now it’s hard to find joy or happiness in anything, although I try and keep distracted.
 Life is just an automated assembly line at the moment.

 My dearest son, you may not be here physically anymore, but I am always with you in spirit as I hope you are with me.
 You’re locked in my heart and soul until our energies meet again.
 Today is your very special day, always and forever and ever.

 Happy birthday, my child.
 I gave birth to you, I loved you first, I love you still, I always have and always will.